 - Credit for Military Experience: As a Veteran-founded institution with more than 25 percent of current students who are Veterans or active-duty servicemembers, National University has articulated more than 2,000 courses to a variety of military training to help support and speed up degree completion for military-affiliated students.

 The university’s approach will continue to evolve over time to meet the needs of its unique students.
 The university is now in the process of embedding more advanced PLAs into the enrollment process and expanding opportunities for students to highlight their experience through the use of a comprehensive learner record that surfaces skills, competencies, badges, and microcredentials.

 About National University:

-National University (NU), a veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
-As San Diego’s largest private nonprofit university, NU offers over 75 online and on-campus programs and flexible four-week classes designed to help students reach their goals while balancing busy lives.
+National University (NU), a Veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
+As San Diego’s largest private nonprofit university, NU offers over 75 online and on-campus programs and flexible four-week courses designed to help students reach their goals while balancing busy lives.
 Since its founding, the NU community has grown to over 30,000 students and 180,000 alumni around the globe, many of whom serve in helping industries such as business, education, health care, cybersecurity, and law and criminal justice.
 Learn more at NU.edu.